-- Processing (ability to comple

 - Processing (ability to complete assignments that require multiple steps)

 - Planning

 - Organization

 - Problem-solving

 - Social skills

 Healthy living after treatment of childhood, adolescent, and young adult cancer

 What laws protect the rights of students who have undergone treatment for cancer?

 In the United States, there are three public laws that protect the rights of students with educational problems related to cancer treatment.
 These laws are: